What is redundancy?

 When an organisation has a redundancy policy that provides for redundancy payments, a useful first step is to seek volunteers for redundancy from the work force, as some members of staff may decide to seek careers elsewhere on a voluntary basis.
 If redundancy selection becomes necessary, responsible employers normally have a fair and reasonable set of criteria that is used in such selection.

-The selection criteria for redundancy can be based on factors such as skills, qualifications, and the employee's employment record with the company, including attendance, discipline, time keeping etc. The employer should also be able to demonstrate that a comprehensive consultation procedure had been carried out and that all suitable alternative jobs had been made available to the employee(s), if any such jobs existed.
+The selection criteria for redundancy can be based on factors such as skills, qualifications, and the employee's employment record with the company, including attendance, discipline, time keeping etc, however please remember that absence for maternity related illnesses should not be included and additional consideration needs to be given in respect of those with a disability.
+The employer should also be able to demonstrate that a comprehensive consultation procedure had been carried out and that all suitable alternative jobs had been made available to the employee(s), if any such jobs existed.
 If 12 or more redundancies are anticipated within a 30 day period then collective consultatation with employee representatives is a statutory obligation.

 Automatically unfair dismissal